CheVeraId/domainauth-spec/draft-narea-domainauth.md

 If all these steps succeed, the signature is considered valid, and the content is confirmed to originate from the identified member of the specified organisation or from the organisation itself.

 The verification process MUST be performed in full, without skipping any steps, to ensure the security properties of the DomainAuth protocol.

-## Implementation Recommendations

-1. **Library/SDK Design:**
-  - DomainAuth libraries and SDKs SHOULD provide distinct functions for creating member signatures and organisation signatures.
-  - Verification functions SHOULD be unified, with the signature type included in the verification output.
-  - Libraries SHOULD NOT require developers to specify the signature type during verification, as this should be determined automatically from the signature bundle.
-2. **Use Case Considerations:**
-  - Member signatures are recommended for applications where non-repudiation at the individual level is critical.
-  - Organisation signatures with member attribution are appropriate for applications where certificate management for individual members is impractical or where organisational accountability is sufficient.
-3. **Hybrid Approaches:**
-  - Some applications may benefit from supporting both signature types, allowing flexibility based on the specific context or user role.
-  - In hybrid implementations, clear policies should govern when each signature type is used.

-## User Interface Guidelines

-1. **Signature Type Indication:** User interfaces SHOULD clearly indicate whether a signature is a member signature or an organisation signature with member attribution.
-Different visual indicators (icons, colors, labels) SHOULD be used to distinguish between the two signature types.
-2. **Attribution Presentation:** For organisation signatures, interfaces SHOULD clearly indicate that the member attribution is a claim made by the organisation, not cryptographic proof.
-Example phrasing: `Signed by example.com on behalf of alice` rather than `Signed by alice of example.com`.
-3. **Verification Details:** Interfaces SHOULD provide access to detailed verification information, including the full certification path and validity periods.
-Advanced users SHOULD be able to view the complete verification process and results.
-4. **Error Handling:** Clear error messages SHOULD be displayed when verification fails, with appropriate guidance for users.
-Different error handling may be appropriate for different signature types, reflecting their distinct trust models.

 # Cryptographic Algorithms